Our AIs: A Quick Guide!

 The effect of this will cause a boost in free testosterone.
 This overload of free testosterone will aromatize causing estrogen levels to go way up.

 In this case, it will be very useful to have an AI on hand for the first weeks of the research to counteract this situation.

 This is more about the timing than about in which situations.

 The use of an AI will be pretty much the same in all of these above situations.

-- Only use your AI when you need it
+- Only use an AI when needed

 Pretty simple, right.

 AIs are dosed once a day so that’s the easy part.

 As we mentioned before the moment you will need an AI will be in most cases at the beginning of the research.
 When using highly aromatizing compounds you will need it throughout the research.